POST /convert/v1/fhirr4toomop

 OMOP does not include names and patient identifiers (such as SSN or MRNs) from the FHIR input, though it does include personally-identifiable information like date of birth.

-As part of the OMOP conversion, Rosetta will attempt to match coded values within the bundle to corresponding concepts from OMOP’s Standard Vocabularies, and populate several potential fields for each data row:
+As part of the OMOP conversion, the Convert service will attempt to match coded values within the bundle to corresponding concepts from OMOP’s Standard Vocabularies, and populate several potential fields for each data row:

 condition_concept_id